 Follow Spots use a variety of light sources.
 Small spots may use incandescent lamps.
 Bigger, brighter spots use HMI, HTI or Xenon arc lamps.
 These are short-arc lamps using tungsten electrodes to create the arch inside a high pressure glass lamp filled with a special gas.
 They will last many hours before they must be replaced.
 HOWEVER, if they are not cooled properly before being re-lit, the life will be drastically shortened.
 Therefore, once an HMI, HTI or Xenon lamp is "struck" or turned on, leave it run until the performance is over, and let it cool AT LEAST 10 minutes before re-lighting.

-Older spotlight use a carbon arc to create light.
-They are no longer made, and are actually illegal in some localities, but as they are very durable, many are still in use.
+Older spotlight used a carbon arc to create light.
+They are no longer made, and are actually illegal in most localities.
 Essentially a carbon arc is an arc welder in a box, fitted with a reflector and a set of lenses.
 Carbon arcs incorporate a transformer to regulate the arc, usually built into the base.
-AC carbon arcs use two identical carbons for creating the arc, while DC spotlights use a larger Positive carbon and a smaller Negative carbon, and use a rectifier to convert AC to DC for the arc.
+AC carbon arcs used two identical carbons for creating the arc, while DC spotlights used a larger Positive carbon and a smaller Negative carbon, and used a rectifier to convert AC to DC for the arc.
 Keeping the arc running properly takes practice.
 As the carbons are burned up by the arc, a motor is used to slowly feed the carbons into the flame, hopefully at the same rate they are consumed.
 A set of carbons will last from 45 minutes to a little over an hour; then a new set must inserted.